WalrusIII/YourWords/README.md

     B --> C[Verify each flag against the input + dedupe] C --> D[2 · Apply spelling fixes only]
-    D --> E[Retrieve top-k grammar rules · FAISS vector store] E --> F[3 · Grammar check — grounded in retrieved rules RAG]
-    F --> G[4 · Apply grammar fixes — preserve voice]
+    D --> E[Retrieve top-k grammar rules · FAISS vector store] E --> F[3 · Grammar check: grounded in retrieved rules RAG] F --> G[4 · Apply grammar fixes, preserve voice]
     G --> H[Corrected text + before/after diff]
 ```

 A few design decisions worth calling out:

 **Retrieval-augmented grammar checking.** Before the grammar stage runs, the text is embedded and matched against a FAISS index of grammar/style rules; the most relevant rules are injected into the grammar prompt.
-This grounds suggestions in an explicit, inspectable ruleset — and the retrieved rules are surfaced in the UI so you can see what informed each check.
+This grounds suggestions in an explicit, inspectable ruleset and the retrieved rules are surfaced in the UI so you can see what informed each check.

 **Hallucination guards.** A language model asked to "list misspellings" will occasionally invent a word that isn't in the text.
 Every flagged misspelling is verified to actually appear in the input before it's shown or applied, and duplicates are collapsed.
-Retrieval failures degrade gracefully — if the index is unavailable, the pipeline falls back to a plain grammar check instead of crashing.
+Retrieval failures degrade gracefully, and if the index is unavailable, the pipeline falls back to a plain grammar check instead of crashing.

-**Determinism.** Generation runs at `temperature=0` so the same input yields the same output — important for a tool people are meant to trust and re-run.
+**Determinism.** Generation runs at `temperature=0` so the same input yields the same output; important for a tool people are meant to trust and re-run.

 **Model-agnostic backend.** The pipeline only ever calls `generate_response(messages)`.
 That function talks to any OpenAI-compatible endpoint, so switching inference providers or models is a config change, not a code change.
 It also handles a subtlety of hosted *reasoning* models (GPT-OSS): their hidden reasoning is billed against the token budget, so the backend requests low reasoning effort and treats an empty completion as an explicit error rather than a silent "no issues found."